sophietheopossum/blood-of-the-chimera/README.md

 ### `games-util/steam-launcher`
 ARCHIVED
-an attempt to add a new use flag. devleopment halted as steam for linux actually uses system libraries if they are newer.
+an attempt to add a new use flag. development halted as steam for linux actually uses system libraries if they are newer.

 ### `kde-apps/dolphin`
 a modified version of the official ebuild with the ability to run as admin through sudo using the opensuse patch.
 This is supposedly less secure but functions closer to how a user would expect it to. credits to https://forum.kde.org/viewtopic.php?f=224&t=141836&start=30 for the patch in 18.08.3+. it also has an audiocd useflag enabling you to manage the dependencies for opening cds as a directory with a simple useflag.